Skip to content

 For instance, are IFRS Accounting Standards required or permitted for companies whose securities do not trade in a public market?

-In the United States there is no centralised determinant of the financial reporting framework to be used by companies whose capital market activities fall outside the perimeter of the SEC’s requirements.
-In practice however, many of these US ‘private’ companies have contractual requirements to prepare financial statements in accordance with US GAAP pursuant to credit agreements with either banks or others from whom they obtain financing.
-Other ‘private’ companies may choose to prepare general purpose financial statements for other purposes, in which case they are able to select the accounting framework that fits the purpose.
-In practice this means they mainly select either US GAAP or another comprehensive basis of accounting, such as the US income tax basis of accounting.
-They may, however, select IFRS Standards.
-For example, they may select IFRS Standards if they are subsidiaries of, or have significant ownership held by, an entity that prepares financial statements in accordance with IFRS Standards.
+In the United States there is no centralised determinant of the financial reporting framework to be used by companies whose capital market activities are outside the perimeter of the SEC’s requirements.
+In practice many US private companies use either US GAAP or another comprehensive basis of accounting, such as the US income tax basis of accounting.
+They may, however, select IFRS Accounting Standards or the IFRS for SMEs Accounting Standard.
+For example, they may select IFRS Accounting Standards (including IFRS 19 Subsidiaries without Public Accountability: Disclosures) if they are subsidiaries of, or have significant ownership held by, an entity that prepares financial statements in accordance with IFRS Accounting Standards.

 If the jurisdiction currently does NOT require or permit the use of IFRS Accounting Standards for domestic companies whose securities trade in a public market, are there any plans to permit or require IFRS Accounting Standards for such companies in the future?